 From the shift toward quality topic focused content from keyword dominance, to the recent focus on mobile ranking factors – understanding the changing landscape of how people are using the Internet is vital to remaining relevant in search, and thus capturing website traffic.

-Though we unfortunately don’t have a magical SEO crystal ball to peer in to… we do have powerful data showing the rapidly increasing trends of voice search, which must undeniably change the way we optimize for search.
+Though our Melbourne agency unfortunately doesn’t have a magical SEO crystal ball to peer in to… we do have powerful data showing the rapidly increasing trends of voice search, which must undeniably change the way we optimize for search.

 Voice search is the process of interpreting orally voiced requests and delivering relevant responses via your computer, tablet or smartphone.
 Services such as Google’s Voice Search use a combination of Natural Language Processing (NPL) and Text-Speech (TTS) technology to analyze a users voice request, and come up with a direct response to the query to return to the user, as opposed to a list of search results you would get from a traditional Google text search.